morgan24th/morgan24th/README.md

 - 👋 Hi, I’m Morgan24TH
-- 👀 I’m interested in Web Development, Mobile Apps and a bit of Desktop Apps.
-I'm a JavaScript Developer though.
+- 👀 I’m interested in Web Development and Mobile Apps.
-- 🌱 I’m a proud JavaScript developer.
+- 🌱 I’m a proud JavaScript/TypeScript developer.
-- 💞️ I’m looking to collaborate on any JavaScript project
+- 💞️ I’m looking to collaborate on any JavaScript/TypeScript project
 - 📫 You can reach me on Twitter or Instagram: morgan24th

 <!---